 The arrival missionaries in the 19th century changed the indigenous culture and eradicated many local traditions.
 Today the national population is 60% Roman Catholic and 30% Protestant.

 Since 1985 the Front de Liberation Nationale Kanak Socialiste (FLNKS) continue to fight for independence from France.
 Their goal is to create a an independent state called 'Kanaky'.
-After much protest and scuffles, troubles peaked in 1988 with the taking of hostages.
-This led to agreements on more autonomy.
-Between 2014 and 2018, France will conduct a referendum to decide on full sovereignty and independence for New Caledonia.
+On 4 November 2018, citizens voted 56.4% in favour of staying with France while 43.6% voted for independence.